John Young (astronaut)

 John Watts Young (September 24, 1930 – January 5, 2018) was an American astronaut, naval officer and aviator, test pilot, and aeronautical engineer.
 He became the ninth person to walk on the Moon as commander of the Apollo 16 mission in 1972.
-He is the only astronaut to fly on four different classes of spacecraft: Gemini, the Apollo command and service module, the Apollo Lunar Module and the Space Shuttle.

 Before becoming an astronaut, Young received his Bachelor of Science degree in Aeronautical Engineering from the Georgia Institute of Technology and joined the U.S. Navy.
 After serving at sea during the Korean War he became a naval aviator and graduated from the U.S. Naval Test Pilot School.
 As a test pilot, he set several world time-to-climb records.
 Young retired from the Navy in 1976 with the rank of captain.